Frequently Asked Questions

 Can we request donations to charity?

 Yes.
-If donations to charity are requested in lieu of flowers, we will accept and list donations on your behalf and forward them to the charity of your choice.
+If donations to charity are requested in lieu of flowers, we will accept and list donations on your behalf and we will hand them to you in a sealed bag at the end of the funeral service.

 Is each cremation carried out individually?